ElliotSwart/tlaplus/tlatools/org.lamport.tlatools/docs/CodebaseOverview.md

 > Note: The order dependant nature of the fingerprint means that when using symmetry sets, the majority of the cpu cycles are spent "normalizing" the data structures such that the order the fingerprint gets assembled in are consistent.
 An order independent fingerprint hash would remove this performance hit, however would significantly increase the likelihood of collisions unless the hash algorithm itself was upgraded.

 ### Debugger
 The [AttachingDebugger](../src/tlc2/debug/AttachingDebugger.java) is the main debugger.
+It works in conjunction with the [DebugTool](../src/tlc2/tool/impl/DebugTool.java) to allow a user to step through a TLC execution.

-It will keep the process alive indefinitely.
-> Note: The eclipse network listener is not interuptable, so thread interruption behavior will not work.
+> Note: Using the debugger will keep the process alive indefinitely due to the listener.
+The eclipse network listener is not interruptable, so thread interruption behavior will not work.
 It relies on process exit.

 ### Coverage
 The coverage functionality determines what statements in the TLA+ spec have been used.